 - And much more...

 This 18 minute welding training video will help keep your employees safe and your workplace OSHA compliant.
-Available in a DVD format in either an English or Spanish language.
+Available in a DVD format or on a USB stick, and in either an English or Spanish language option.

 What's Included In The Box?:

 - All of our training videos include a separate disc that contains the following additional resources:

 1) A Leader's Guide that the instructor can use to help facilitate the training and provide additional verbal support to the video.
 It also includes a sample outline for the training session including an agenda

 2) An employee quiz on the material that was taught in the video

 4) An attendance sheet to keep track of who was trained, when the training occurred, who was the instructor, etc. This allows you to keep a record of your training session.